Harshitnitw/Madhyasth-Darshan-chatbot/README.md

 2. In terminal write the following to install the necessary packages:

         pip install -r requirements.txt
+3. In the root directory create a folder named vectorstore_cache
-3. In .env file (create it in the root directory if not present), save your Groq API key like this:
+4. In .env file (create it in the root directory if not present), save your Groq API key like this:

         GROQ_API_KEY=”groqApiKeyValueCopiedFromGroqWebsiteAfterCreatingAccount”
-4. Download the vectorstore with the following command in terminal:
+5. Download the vectorstore with the following command in terminal:

         gdown https://drive.google.com/uc?id=1cwzPmElORHMN7wHdFvPTD_l33drB-ckI -O vectorstore_cache/vectorstore.pkl
-5. Write the following command in terminal to start the chatbot:
+6. Write the following command in terminal to start the chatbot:

         streamlit run main.py